-- 4.1 The income and property of the Society shall be applied solely towards the promotion of the objects of the Society as set out in these Rules.
-No member or person associated with a member of the Society shall derive any income, benefit, or advantage from the Society where they can materially influence the payment of the income, benefit or advantage except where that income, benefit or advantage is derived from: - 4.1.1 Professional services to the Society rendered in the course of business charged at no greater than current market rates; or - 4.1.2 Interest on money lent at no greater than current market rates.
+- 4.1 The income and property of the Society shall be applied solely towards the promotion of the objects of the Society as set out in these Rules. - 4.2 No member or person associated with the Society shall derive any income, benefit, or advantage from the Society where they can influence the payment of such income, benefit or advantage.